Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 Depending on your setup, there may be some tinkering required to get HDR to work.
 This depends on your TV, if you are using an AV-Receiver, which device Kodi is running on, etc. Please make sure to search the issues and available forum threads for a solution before opening an issue!

-### When you playback a video on Raspberry Pi there is no audio and video

-It is possible that OMXPlayer is enabled, so you need to disable it.<br/>
-Go to Kodi settings, go to `Player` settings, then disable OMXPlayer.

 ### When you playback a video on Android there is no video